escardin/angular2-community-faq/README.md

 #### API Stability

 With the release of beta, the Angular 2 team is hoping not to make breaking API changes.
-Some are likely to happen, but hopefully it should not be fix your entire app class api breakage.
-The only known proposed api breakage at this time is with the router.
+Some are likely to happen, but hopefully it should require sweeping changes to your app.
+The only known proposed api breakages at this time are the router, and the animation API, as the current animation api is said to be temporary.

 #### Documentation